 Work Breakdown Structure Template

-To help you get started, here is a free downloadable WBS template.
+To get you started, here is a free downloadable WBS template.
 To edit the file, download it as an XLSX file and use it within Google Sheets or Excel.
 The file also includes a sample WBS that you can use as a model.

 How To Create A Work Breakdown Structure

 Now that we’ve reviewed some WBS examples, how do you begin creating a WBS on your own?
-Here are some steps to consider when creating a WBS:
+Here are some steps to consider when creating a work breakdown structure:

 - Identify project deliverables.
 Make sure that you include each deliverable so that the team has a comprehensive picture of what work is required.